‘This could be my dad’: Man suspects remains exposed at Lake Mead might be father based on photos of teeth - NewsBreak

 ‘This could be my dad’: Man suspects remains exposed at Lake Mead might be father based on photos of teeth

-LAS VEGAS ( KLAS ) – A man raised in Las Vegas man believes skeletal remains found at Lake Mead last month could be those of his father, who died more than six decades ago.
+LAS VEGAS ( KLAS ) – A Las Vegas man believes skeletal remains found at Lake Mead last month could be those of his father, who died more than six decades ago.

 Daniel Kolod was 22 when he drowned in Callville Bay, on the northwest shore of the lake, in 1958.
 His body was never recovered.